SRKH/AP-CS-SBU/Exercise/Mini-Database/README.md

      It should write the data **sequentially**; so for example, in the `db` file of the example table above, the first 218 bytes will be the first row, the second 218 bytes will be the second row and so on.
      Note that all rows of a table have the same size (sum of column sizes).

-     *(TODO explain the optional db file-splitting for better performance)*
+     For better performance, in Windows, you can use split the `db` file by a fixed maximum size, and save the name of the file which a row is stored in, in the `index` file.

   3) In `index` file of the table folder, write **the primary key of the row** and **the exact position of it's data in the `db` file**.

-     *(TODO explain why this is needed)*
+     This file is required because without it, you will need to iterate over all of the `db` file for each command, and this would be a bad idea if we had many rows.
+Instead, we can quickly iterate over a small index file very fast, and if we have a lot of memory, we can even load the `index` file in a charming data structure like a red-black tree.

 * `update`:
-It should receive a table name, a primary key and some data, and should do the following things:
+It should receive a **table name**, a **primary key** and **some data**, and should do the following things:

   1) Validate that the given data conforms to the table schema,